 Precision cancer medicine relies on understanding the individual workings of each cancer and person in order to develop tailored therapies.
 The advent of next-generation sequencing has greatly accelerated progress towards precision medicine.

 However, DNA sequencing studies have revealed that only 2% of the genome is coding.
 We are interested in the mechanisms by which the non-coding “dark matter” of the human genome could be functional.

 One mechanism is through long-range chromatin interactions with target genes.
 Chromatin interactions are regions of the genome that are far apart in the linear genome sequence but come together in close 3-dimensional spatial proximity, may constitute common mechanisms for gene regulation.
 This includes local chromatin interactions as well as Topologically-Associated Domains (TADs).

 We thank the National Research Foundation of Singapore and the Ministry of Education for grant support.
-We are continuously looking for outstanding postdocs and potential PhD students who are looking for a dynamic research environment.
 For all requests, please contact Melissa directly.